Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

     - On Ubuntu 14.04, 2015/05/17, the result of ``make altinstall`` is that the original Python 2.7.6 is still at ``/usr/bin/python2.7``, while the newly installed Python 2.7.11 is at ``/usr/local/bin/python2.7``.

 Check your pip's version with ``pip -V``.
-(The pip executable is in the same place as the python one).
+(The pip executable is in the same directory as the python one; make sure you refer to the python/pip you just installed).
 If pip says it's out of date, it'll suggest that you run a command to update it.
 Do that.

 Virtualenv
 ----------
-Install virtualenv: ``pip install virtualenv``
+Install virtualenv: ``pip install virtualenv`` (Again, be careful about which pip you're using.)

-Create a virtual environment as described in the `Virtualenv docs <https://virtualenv.pypa.io/en/latest/userguide.html>`__.
-Create the virtual environment outside of your cloned Git repo; for example, you could create it one directory up from the repo.
+``cd`` to somewhere outside of the ``coralnet`` Git repo.
+For example, you could go one directory up from the repo.

+Create a virtual environment, making sure it uses your preferred Python version: ``virtualenv -p <path to python> <name of new virtualenv directory>`` (Again, find the ``virtualenv`` executable in the same directory as your python/pip executables.)

+Activate your virtualenv: ``source <path to virtualenv you created>/bin/activate`` on Linux, ``<path to virtualenv you created>/Scripts/activate`` on Windows.

 You should ensure that your virtual environment is activated when installing Python packages or running Django management commands for the CoralNet project.
 From here on out, these instructions will assume you have your virtual environment (also referred to as virtualenv) activated.